rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_transformations.md

 ### Lookup

-The lookup is a row transformation, but before it starts processing any rows it will load all data from the given LookupSource into memory and will make it accessable as a List object.
+The lookup is a row transformation, but before it starts processing any rows it will load all data from the given LookupSource into memory and will make it accessible as a List object.
 Though the lookup is non-blocking, it will take as much memory as the lookup table needs to be loaded fully into memory.

 Here is an example: